What is an Evaluation Task?

 Retrieval Context

-The context documents retrieved by a RAG (Retrieval-Augmented Generation) system that were used to generate the actual output.
+The context retrieved by your RAG system that was used to generate the actual output.

 Latency

-Time elapsed (in milliseconds) from the moment the request was sent to the LLM to the moment the response was received.
+Time lapsed (in ms) from the moment the request was sent to the LLM to the moment the response was received.

 Usage Info